wildmountainfarms/solarthing/CONTRIBUTING.md

 Contributions are welcome!
 Feel free to submit an issue to check to see if you want to start working on a feature but aren't sure if it will be accepted.

+## Submitting Changes
+When you submit changes, you should make sure you follow conventions.
+Most of the time you should test your changes.
+However, when you submit a PR, you should not have `program/solarthing.jar` or `program/graphql/solarthing.jar` added.
+This is because I want to be the one to compile it to avoid a possible security risk or unsupported JDK version.

+If the `.gitignore` file needs something added to it, please add it **at the bottom**.

+---

 ### Conventions
 This project requires Java 8+.
 However Java 8 API additions aren't used in the `core` module to remain compatible with Android SDK level 19.
 This does not apply to the `client` module.